SiddharthSri0/NeetCode150/README.md

-#NeetCode150 - My Solutions

-How This Repo Works
+# NeetCode 150 — Solutions

+A structured collection of my solutions to the NeetCode 150 problem set, solved in C++.

+---

+## How this works

--> Problems are solved using C++
+- Problems are solved in **C++**

--> Solutions are a mix of auto-uploaded (via NeetCode's GitHub integration) and manually pushed ones
+- Solutions are a mix of auto-uploaded (via NeetCode's GitHub integration) and manually pushed

--> I only push problems I've actually attempted myself
+- Only problems I've genuinely attempted myself are pushed here

--> Code here reflects my own approach and thinking, not necessarily the most optimal solution
+- Code reflects my own thinking — not always the most optimal approach

--> You'll see my solutions evolve as I get better — earlier solutions may be less optimal than later ones, and that's intentional
+- Solutions will evolve over time.
+Earlier ones may be less polished than later ones, and that's intentional

 Problems are organized by topic, matching NeetCode's roadmap: